droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 > [!abstract]+ **Anna's Sacrifice**
 > If the players ask Vasilka about Anna Krezkov's sacrifice of her heart, Vasilka shares her genuine discomfort and sympathy for Anna's situation.
 "But I trust the Abbot," she says, somewhat reluctantly, and adds, "Surely he must have good reason for his decisions."

-Vasilka asks the players to deliver the garland necklace to the flesh golem as a gift from her.
+Vasilka asks the players to deliver the garland necklace to the [Charnel Creation](https://2e.aonprd.com/Monsters.aspx?ID=2878) as a gift from her.
 “I do not know if it regards me as its younger sister," she says softly.
 “I do not know if it regards me at all.
 But it seems a cruel thing to leave it alone and unloved."

 If the players agree, Vasilka asks them to keep the garland hidden from the Abbot until they’ve delivered it to the golem, fearing how the Abbot might respond upon learning of her duplicity.